Addiction Treatment

 developing strategies aligned with your values rather than fear

-If you’d like to arrange a session to discuss your specific situation and see what I can do to help, please get in touch using the form below
+If you'd like to discuss your situation and whether therapy might help, please get in touch here, or by using the form below.

 Get in touch